leaf2326/HanoiGame/README.md

 This is an interactive Tower of Hanoi game implemented in Python using the Pyxel game engine.

+You can play this on a web browser: https://leaf2326.github.io/HanoiGame/

 ## Controls

 - **Left Click** on a disk to drag and drop